 5. Don’t worry about it being too short

 There’s no lower limit on the amount of characters you can use in a meta description.

 Opinion seems divided on this one.
-Some SEO companies recommend making every meta description between 150 and 160 characters so that you make the most of the allotted number of characters, but I don’t think it makes sense to elongate a meta description just for the sake of it.
+Some SEO companies recommend making the most of the allotted number of characters, but in practice it makes no sense to elongate a meta description just for the sake of it.